-Do not judge the termite by its inches – these small, destructive insects like to live in large groups and do more damage to the home than the youth home party.
+Do not judge the termite by its size – these small, destructive insects like to live in large groups and do more damage to the home than the youth home party.
 Not to mention that almost everywhere: termites live in 49 of the 50 U.S. states.
 And there are no less than 2,000 species of termites known in the world.

 Does the sale of your home also create an opportunity when termites start to attack you?
 “Almost every house in South Florida has a history of ants or termites,” says Eddie Blanco, a salesman in Hialeah, Florida.
 “That didn’t stop him from running more than 1,900 real estate deals in his career.”